 A number of additional views have been identified as important, some but not all of which lie outside the Conservation Area.
-These have been identified in line with the principles set out in the Conservation Area Audit as follows: "Local Views can be of natural features, skylines, landmark buildings and structures, as well as attractive groups of buildings, and views into parks, open spaces, streets and squares".
-These additional views are described in Appendix C.
+These have been identified in line with the principles set

 A map showing these additional views is presented in Figure 5.8.